Peloton 'wife' pops up in new advertisement

 At the time, Peloton said it was disappointed that some misinterpreted the commercial’s message.

 In the new gin ad, three women are out for a holiday drink.
-“You are safe here,” one friend tells the Peloton actress.
+“You are safe here,” one friend tells Ruiz.
 The trio toast to new beginnings and the ad ends with a voice saying, “you look great by the way.”

 Reynolds, an owner of American Aviation Gin and an actor known for his roles in Marvel Comic’s superhero “Deadpool” movies, told his Twitter followers “Exercise bike not included.”

-Reporting by Anna Driver; editing by Grant McCool
+Reporting by Anna Driver; editing by Grant McCool and Daniel Wallis